History of Canadian foreign policy: 1930s

-Canada was pulled into the Great Depression in Canada in 1929 by the economic recession in the U.S. There was a tariff war with Washington and foreign trade dried up.
-Unemployment soared.
+Canada was pulled into the Great Depression in 1929 by the economic recession in the U.S. There was a tariff war with Washington and foreign trade dried up while unemployment soared.
 The economy shrank by 40% in terms of gross domestic product.
 Canadians were all the more preoccupied with domestic economic problems.
 With little dissent Canada chose to remain neutral throughout the 1930s.
 Japan's invasion of Manchuria raised little concern in Canada, nor did Hitler's rise to power in 1933 or Italy's invasion of Ethiopia in 1935.

 The government declared its neutrality on the outbreak of the Spanish Civil War in 1936 where Francisco Franco lead a military uprising, supported with military hardware and tens of thousands of troops by Nazi Germany and Fascist Italy against the Second Spanish Republic.
 The insurgents won the civil war in 1939.
 The Communist Party of Canada encouraged young men to volunteer to fight for the Spanish Republic in the International Brigades.
 They were not deterred by the Foreign Enlistment Act of 1937, outlawing participation by Canadians in foreign wars.
 Eventually, 1,546 Canadians participated, mainly in the Mackenzie-Papineau Battalion (also called "Mac-Paps") of whom 721 were killed.
 Except for France, no other country gave as great a proportion of its population as volunteers in Spain than Canada.

 Despite its expressed neutrality, in 1936, Canada began a modest program of rearmament and in 1937, King let Britain know that Canada would support it in case of a war in Europe.
 He visited Germany in June 1937 and met with Adolf Hitler.
 Like many other political leaders of the time, King was seduced by Hitler's charm and rehearsed simplicity.
 He supported the policy of "appeasement" of Germany.
 King and other leaders remained quiet when Hitler annexed Austria in 1938 and Bohemia in 1939.

 With the rise of anti-Semitism in Germany and the growing trickle of refugees arriving in the country, Canada began to actively restrict Jewish immigration by 1938.
 Frederick Charles Blair, the country's top immigration official, raised the amount of money immigrants had to possess to come to Canada from $5,000 to $15,000.
 King himself shared the anti-Semitism of many Canadians; in his diary he wrote: "We must seek to keep this part of the continent free from unrest and from too great an intermixture of foreign strains of blood."

 "Through government inaction and Blair's bureaucratic anti-Semitism, Canada emerged from the war with one of the worst records of Jewish refugee resettlement in the world.
 Between 1933 and 1939, Canada accepted only 4,000 of the 800,000 Jews who had escaped from Nazi-controlled Europe."